hpides/BDL/tutorials/0_preperation/01_windows_connection_to_pi_cluster.md

 ```

 Next we set the hostnames for our cluster nodes.
 Open an editor as an administrator and add at the bottom of file `C:\Windows\System32\drivers\etc\hosts` the following lines.
+Important: Only use spaces (no tabs etc.) as column delimiters!

 hosts: